Department of Women, Gender, and Sexuality Graduate Student Handbook

 WGSS Courses

-WGSS 800 through WGSS 804 constitute a three-semester sequence.
+WGSS 800 through WGSS 804 constitute a two-semester sequence.
 Students entering the doctoral program who have not completed this sequence of courses should take 800 and 801 during the fall semester of their first year of doctoral work and the remaining courses in subsequent consecutive semesters.
-If the student chooses to take an alternate theory course (instead of WGSS 801), it must be taken within the first three semesters of the program.
 This sequence of core courses is designed to initiate and reinforce the process of preparation toward completion of the doctorate—in particular, to provide direction toward the comprehensive oral examination and the development of a doctoral dissertation topic.

 Concentration Areas

 Ph.D. candidates are required to take 18 credit hours in a concentration as identified by WGSS; preferably at least 3 credit hours in theory and 3 credit hours in methods in the concentration area.
-Concentrations have been identified in African and African-American Studies, American Studies, Anthropology, Classics, Communication Studies, English, Film and Media Studies, History, History of Art, Indigenous Studies, Museum Studies, Political Science, Psychology, Public Affairs and Administration, Sociology, and Theatre.
+Concentrations have been identified in African and African-American Studies, American Studies, Anthropology, Classics, Communication Studies, English, Film and Media Studies, History, History of Art, Indigenous Studies, Museum Studies, Political Science, Psychology, Public Affairs and Administration, Sociology, and Theatre (this list is not exhaustive).
 Up to 3 credit hours may be accepted at the 500/600 level as long as they meet all other requirements to be eligible for graduate credit.
 All others must be numbered 700 or above.

 Students should begin the process of identifying a concentration as early as the time of application to ensure that their interests are compatible with those of the Women, Gender, and Sexuality Studies core and affiliated faculty at the University of Kansas.
 As they develop their concentrations, students will identify a primary faculty advisor who usually serves as the chair of their exam committee (see Ph.D.
 Comprehensive Examination section below) and assists them in refining their concentration and with selecting additional committee members for their exams.